nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 tags: ["blog"]
 ---

 Did you know that JavaScript offers a few protocols to allow iteration over certain objects?
-Of course, we know we can easily iterate over arrays, but with these protocols you can make your own custom objects iterable as well.
+Of course, we know we can easily iterate over arrays, but with these protocols, you can make your own custom objects iterable as well.

-When you have an iterable objects representing a collection, you can use the `for...of` syntax to iterate over every single item of the collection.
+When you have an iterable object representing a collection, you can use the `for...of` syntax to iterate over every single item of the collection.

-But what if an object abstracts data generated asyncrhonously?
+But what if an object abstracts data generated asynchronously?
 For instance, think of an abstraction that allows us to fetch data from a paginated API, or records consumed in batches from a database, or something as simple as a countdown timer.
 Well in these cases you can use the `for await...of` syntax!

-In this article we will learn more about the _iterator_ and the _iterable_ protocol (and their async counterparts) and we will see how to create custom objects that can expose their internal data in an ergonomic and idiomatic way.
+In this article, we will learn more about the _iterator_ and the _iterable_ protocol (and their async counterparts) and we will see how to create custom objects that can expose their internal data in an ergonomic and idiomatic way.

 ## JavaScript iteration with `for...of`

-With EcmaScript 2015, JavaScript got the `for...of` syntax.
-This syntax provides a very easy way to iterate over collections, like arrays, string, sets and maps.
+With ECMAScript 2015, JavaScript got the `for...of` syntax.
+This syntax provides a very easy way to iterate over collections, like arrays, string, sets, and maps.

 If you have never seen this syntax in action here are some examples: